Why is this medication prescribed?

 - tell your doctor if you drink or have ever drunk large amounts of alcohol, used street drugs, or overused prescription medications; if you have pain now or have any condition that causes you ongoing pain; if you have ever thought about harming or killing yourself or planned or tried to do so; and if you have or have ever had depression, any condition that affects your adrenal gland (small gland next to the kidney that produces important natural substances), or kidney disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking phenobarbital, call your doctor.
 Phenobarbital may harm the fetus.

 - you should know that phenobarbital may decrease the effectiveness of hormonal contraceptives (birth control pills, patches, rings, injections, implants, or intrauterine devices).
 Talk to your doctor about methods of birth control that will work for you while you are taking phenobarbital.
 Tell your doctor if you have a missed period or think you may be pregnant while you are taking phenobarbital.